AmosZ/Note-on-Introduction-to-Machine-Learning/content/chapter1-2/chapter1-2.md

 I don't think so.
 PAC tell us if we want to adopt tightest hypothesiss with confidence probability at least $1 − \delta$, a given point will be misclassified with error probability at most $\epsilon$

+## 2.7 Model selection and Generalization

+Why there are $2^2^d possible Boolean functions of d inputs?$